RugbyClubRanks/rugbyclubranks.github.io/reviews/2026-02-20-BiarritzOlympique_V_Vannes.md

 # Player Level Predictions

-With the player model, I predicted Vannes to win by 0.49,  and Vannes won by 7.0.
-That's an absolute error of 6.5 for the margin of victory, while the average error as been 14.5 for the past six months.
-So this prediction was more accurate than 58.8% of my recent predictions.
+With the player model, I predicted Biarritz Olympique to win by 1.22,  and Vannes won by 7.0.
+That's an absolute error of 8.2 for the margin of victory, while the average error as been 14.2 for the past six months.
+So this prediction was more accurate than 50.0% of my recent predictions.
 ## Projected Performances - Player Model